 Mortgage lenders look at your past repayment track record as a reliable predictor of your future payment habits.
 You don't need perfect credit, but most lenders will generally want to see a credit score of at least 650.

 The good news about credit is that it can be fixed with a little bit of discipline and time.

 Click the button bellow to learn more about how credit affects mortgage qualification including: what is a credit report and what does it show, how to improve your credit score in order to get a mortgage, and a self assessment.

 “You have to have some of your own money in the deal, and more is always better.”

 Third, you’ve got to have “skin in the game,” which is the money you put into the purchase of your property.
 The rule book says your minimum equity / down payment needs to be 5% of the purchase price (OAC) if you are buying a house, so $15K for a $300K purchase as an example.

 “Every lender has specific rules as they relate to property type, location, attributes and intended use.
-While 'you' might be fine, the property-type needs to be on their can-do list also."
+What you can qualify for depends on the property in addition to your financial situation.

 Each bank, trust company, mortgage investment corporation, credit union, or private lender has a list of property types, locations and uses that they will consider, and those that they won't.
-In some categories, such as existing single-family-homes in the city there will be intense competition and lender choice.
-In other categories, such as rural acreages or new construction financing, there will be far fewer choices.
+In some categories, such as existing single-family-homes in the city there will be intense competition and lender choice, which means better terms and conditions for you.
+In other categories, such as rural acreages, raw land, or new construction financing, there will be far fewer choices.
 If a property's intended use is for investment purposes (rental), the down payment requirement will be higher then if the property is to be owner-occupied, and so on.